-“The caring and supporting nature of the school and its staff has enabled our son to excel.”
+“The caring and supporting nature of the school and its staff has enabled our child to excel.”
 Parent

 Pupils’ wellbeing is very important to us at Solefield.
-We are the first boys' independent school in the UK to acheive the Wellbeing Award for Schools.
-The award verifier was very complimentary about how well we encourage boys to talk about their feelings and how unusual this can be in schools.
+We are one of the few schools in the country to acheive the Wellbeing Award for Schools.
+The award verifier was very complimentary about how well we encourage children to talk about their feelings and how unusual this can be in schools.
 Optimus Education, in conjunction with the National Children’s Bureau are the awarding body.
 We are also a member of the Schools' Wellbeing Partnership.
 Read more about our award here.

-As boys develop and mature, we understand how various external pressures can affect them and it is therefore vital for them to be able to communicate their feelings.
+As children develop and mature, we understand how various external pressures can affect them and it is therefore vital for them to be able to communicate their feelings.

-Pupils at Solefield have pastoral contact time at the start and end of each day with caring and dedicated form teachers in which they are encouraged to explore and discuss their emotions, as well as weekly RSHE sessions in forms and houses.
+Pupils at Solefield have pastoral contact time at the start and end of each day with caring and dedicated form teachers in which they are encouraged to explore and discuss their emotions, as well as weekly RSHE (Relationships, Sex and Health Education) sessions in forms and houses.
 In addition to their form teacher, each year group has a team of teachers who are with them at form time enabling them to work in groups of 4 or 5 (sometimes smaller) with a dedicated pastoral teacher.

 Circle time is regularly used to give each member of a class the chance to explain how they feel.
 Misunderstandings inevitably occur between children; teachers strive to get them to understand that good communication is crucial as we go through life and opening up and sharing how you are feeling should be normal and natural.